airbytehq/terraform-provider-airbyte/docs/resources/source_google_drive.md

 Optional:

-- `days_to_sync_if_history_is_full` (Number) Default: 3
-When the state history of the file store is full, syncs will only read files that were last modified in the provided day range.
+- `days_to_sync_if_history_is_full` (Number) When the state history of the file store is full, syncs will only read files that were last modified in the provided day range.
+Default: 3
 - `globs` (List of String) The pattern used to specify which files should be selected from the file system.
 For more information on glob pattern matching look <a href="https://en.wikipedia.org/wiki/Glob_(programming)">here</a>.
 - `input_schema` (String) The schema that will be used to validate records extracted from the file.
 This will override the stream schema that is auto-detected from incoming files.
 - `primary_key` (String, Sensitive) The column or columns (for a composite key) that serves as the unique identifier of a record.
+If empty, the primary key will default to the parser's default primary key.
-- `schemaless` (Boolean) Default: false
-When enabled, syncs will not validate or structure records against the stream's schema.
+- `schemaless` (Boolean) When enabled, syncs will not validate or structure records against the stream's schema.
+Default: false
-- `validation_policy` (String) must be one of ["Emit Record", "Skip Record", "Wait for Discover"]; Default: "Emit Record" The name of the validation policy that dictates sync behavior when a record does not adhere to the stream schema.
+- `validation_policy` (String) The name of the validation policy that dictates sync behavior when a record does not adhere to the stream schema. must be one of ["Emit Record", "Skip Record", "Wait for Discover"]; Default: "Emit Record"

 <a id="nestedatt--configuration--streams--format"></a>
 ### Nested Schema for `configuration.streams.format`

 Optional:

-- `avro_format` (Attributes) The configuration options that are used to alter how to read incoming files that deviate from the standard formatting. (see [below for nested schema](#nestedatt--configuration--streams--format--avro_format))
+- `avro_format` (Attributes) (see [below for nested schema](#nestedatt--configuration--streams--format--avro_format))
-- `csv_format` (Attributes) The configuration options that are used to alter how to read incoming files that deviate from the standard formatting. (see [below for nested schema](#nestedatt--configuration--streams--format--csv_format))
+- `csv_format` (Attributes) (see [below for nested schema](#nestedatt--configuration--streams--format--csv_format))
 - `document_file_type_format_experimental` (Attributes) Extract text from document formats (.pdf, .docx, .md, .pptx) and emit as one record per file. (see [below for nested schema](#nestedatt--configuration--streams--format--document_file_type_format_experimental))
-- `jsonl_format` (Attributes) The configuration options that are used to alter how to read incoming files that deviate from the standard formatting. (see [below for nested schema](#nestedatt--configuration--streams--format--jsonl_format))
+- `jsonl_format` (Attributes) (see [below for nested schema](#nestedatt--configuration--streams--format--jsonl_format))
-- `parquet_format` (Attributes) The configuration options that are used to alter how to read incoming files that deviate from the standard formatting. (see [below for nested schema](#nestedatt--configuration--streams--format--parquet_format))
+- `parquet_format` (Attributes) (see [below for nested schema](#nestedatt--configuration--streams--format--parquet_format))

 <a id="nestedatt--configuration--streams--format--avro_format"></a>
 ### Nested Schema for `configuration.streams.format.parquet_format`

 Optional:

-- `double_as_string` (Boolean) Default: false
-Whether to convert double fields to strings.
+- `double_as_string` (Boolean) Whether to convert double fields to strings.
 This is recommended if you have decimal numbers with a high degree of precision because there can be a loss precision when handling floating point numbers.
+Default: false

 <a id="nestedatt--configuration--streams--format--csv_format"></a>